 If you’ve seen the Queen Diva’s reality show, then you’ve met Miss Vera Ross-Johnson.
-Throughout her life, “Head Diva” of the House Miss Vera, was her child’s most dedicated supporter.
-When Freddie was bullied as a child for his weight and sexual orientation, Miss Vera encouraged young Freddie Ross to always be proud of who he was.
+Throughout her life Miss Vera, “Head Diva” of the house, was her child’s most dedicated supporter.
+When Freddie was bullied for his weight and sexual orientation, Miss Vera encouraged young Freddie Ross to always be proud of who he was.

 Freedia had this to say about her mother’s relationship with the community:

 “She was a therapist.
 She was a psychiatrist.
 When you are a hairdresser you play many roles….
 She’s helped a lot of people.”

 Vera Ross-Johnson passed away in 2014 at the age of 53, after a prolonged battle with cancer.
 You can read more about her life here.

 On August 25, 2016, Big Freedia was sentenced to 3 years of probation after pleading guilty to theft of federal Section 8 housing funds in a case that was widely covered by New Orleans local news and national media.
 Some of the most in-depth and nuanced coverage came from Alison Fensterstock, who has spent the better part of the last decade covering the New Orleans bounce scene.
 In her article for Pitchfork, Fensterstock approached Freedia’s case as it intersected with the complexities of Section 8 housing rules.

 “We changed it because of all of the things I went through last year, on legal situations, and just the person I am — how strong I am.
 And, no matter what, you can’t knock me down.
 I’m bouncing back from everything that happened last year and I’m still pushing forward.”